silnrsi/FDBP/en-US/Font_Naming.md

 Some applications and operating systems can handle complex font families with many weights, however many still do not, and trying to coordinate a well-functioning family across multiple platforms is a technical nightmare. **Best practice is that font families should normally be grouped in sets of four that correspond to Regular, Italic, Bold, and Bold Italic weights.
 If a design has more than four weights/styles, it is best to split them into separate groups of two or four and change the main font name for each group.**

 For example, say the "Anaconda Pro" font family has four upright weights (Light, Regular, Semibold, Bold) and four corresponding italic faces.
-The most trouble-free way to deliver these would be as two separate font families:
+The most trouble-free way to deliver these would be as two separate font families, Anaconda Pro Light:

 - Anaconda Pro Light - Regular  _(designed as Anaconda Pro - Light)_
 - Anaconda Pro Light - Italic  _(designed as Anaconda Pro - Light Italic)_
 - Anaconda Pro Light - Bold  _(designed as Anaconda Pro - Semibold)_
 - Anaconda Pro Light - Bold Italic  _(designed as Anaconda Pro - Semibold Italic)_

+and Anaconda Pro:

 - Anaconda Pro - Regular  _(designed as Anaconda Pro - Regular)_
 - Anaconda Pro - Italic  _(designed as Anaconda Pro - Italic)_